 What is Non-Verbal Reasoning?

 Non-verbal reasoning tests are psychometric examinations of your ability to visualise patterns, shapes, and formations.
 The tests are specifically based on your ability to solve problems using pictures, rather than words.
 They are used by secondary schools and many employers to determine which candidates have high levels of critical thinking, logical ability, mathematical ability and powers of deduction.
+Get Premium to get access to the 11+ hub, bespoke resources for the 11+ and independent school’s admission tests.

 During your 11 plus Non-Verbal Reasoning assessment, you will experience many different visual question types including some or all of the following: